wilfredinni/python-cheatsheet/blog/python-projects-with-poetry-and-vscode-part-2.md

 ## Pytest

 If you are serious about programming, it is crucial for you to learn how to test your projects.
-It's an incredibly useful skill that will allow you to write and deliver programs with confidence by reducing the possibility of catastrophic bugs appearing after shipping.
+It's an incredibly useful skill that allows you to write and deliver programs with confidence by reducing the possibility of catastrophic bugs appearing after shipping.

 [Pytest](https://docs.pytest.org/en/latest/) is a very popular and user-friendly framework for writing tests.
 We [already installed it](https://www.pythoncheatsheet.org/blog/python-projects-with-poetry-and-vscode-part-1#Dependency-Management), so we will also integrate it with _VSCode_.